Azure/Azure-Sentinel/Playbooks/ForcepointNGFW/Playbooks/Enrichment-IP-ForcepointNGFW/readme.md

  When a new Azure Sentinel incident is created, this playbook gets triggered and performs the below actions:
  1. Fetches a list of potentially malicious IP addresses.
  2. For each IP in the list, checks if the IP is already present in SMC (Security Management Center) security policy or not.<br>
- a.
-If IP address is not present in security policy then the incident comment is created stating that IP address is not found in the policy.<br>
- b.
-If IP address is present in the security policy then the incident comment is created stating that the IP address is found in the policy.
+ 3. If IP address is present in the security policy then the incident comment is created stating that the IP address is found in the policy.

  ![Forcepoint](./Images/PlaybookdesignerLight.png)<br>
 ![Forcepoint](./Images/PlaybookdesignerDark.png)<br>